Gex-devs/Valo_Companion_Mobile/README.md

 # Gex_Riot_Take_A_Shit

-You can Select Agent at the comfort of your toilet.
+You can Select Agent at the comfort of your toilet and many more.

 ![](mobile_val.gif)